 TEMPORAL CONSIDERATIONS

 Welfare comparisons across systems that raise animals with different lifespans present another challenge.
-Short-lived production animals may experience fewer cumulative welfare issues simply because they do not live long enough for severe outcomes to develop, or because their longer lifespan leads to greater time spent in negative states.
+Short-lived production animals may experience fewer cumulative welfare issues simply because they do not live long enough for severe outcomes to develop, or because their shorter lifespan leads to less time spent in negative states.
 This can create a false perception that high-turnover systems lead to better health than systems where animals live longer.
 One solution is to compare the quality of life of animals on an average day.
 Where life changes over the production cycle, average day life quality can be assessed at different points in time.
 The average day approach normalizes welfare assessments across a standard time unit, ensuring that the overall quality of life is assessed rather than just its duration.

 Examples of Confounding in Comparisons of Production Systems